solidsystems/wp-qr-trackr/README.md

   - Commit, push, and update PR with a summary after each file is fixed
   - Track progress in `CODEGEN-REMEDIATION-TRACKING.md`
 - **Goal:** Achieve zero PHPCS errors/warnings in all test and source files, ensuring a fully standards-compliant, maintainable codebase.

+### Local Pre-commit Linting vs GitHub Actions: Standards, Differences, and Project Fixes

+#### Overview
+This project enforces code quality and security standards through both local pre-commit hooks and GitHub Actions (GHA) CI/CD workflows.
+While both are designed to catch the same issues, differences in environment, configuration, and file paths can sometimes lead to discrepancies in linting results.

+#### Key Differences
+- **Environment:**
+  - Local pre-commit hooks run in your development environment (often via Docker or Husky), while GHA runs in a clean, ephemeral GitHub-hosted VM.
+- **Paths & Context:**
+  - Local hooks may use relative paths that work on your machine but not in CI, especially for Composer binaries like `phpcs`.
+  - GHA workflows must use paths relative to the workflow's working directory, which may differ from local setups.
+- **Configuration:**
+  - Both local and CI linting use the same `.phpcs.xml` config, but if the path is incorrect in CI, the wrong ruleset or files may be checked.
+- **Exclusions:**
+  - Test files, `node_modules`, and other non-source files are excluded from PHPCS in both local and CI runs to avoid false positives and performance issues.

+#### Project Standards for Consistency
+- **Single Source of Truth:** `.phpcs.xml` in the repo root defines all linting rules and exclusions.
+- **Warning Handling:** Both local and CI workflows run PHPCS with `--warning-severity=0`, so only errors block commits/merges; warnings are reported but do not fail the build.
+- **Path Fixes:** GHA workflow steps were updated to use the correct relative paths to `phpcs` and `.phpcs.xml` (e.g., `../../../vendor/bin/phpcs` from the plugin directory).
+- **Pre-commit Hooks:** Husky and Yarn scripts ensure the same checks run before every commit as in CI.
+- **Exclusions:** `.phpcs.xml` excludes `node_modules`, test files, and other non-source code from linting.

+#### What Was Fixed in This Project
+- **PHPCS Path Issues:** The GHA workflow was updated to use the correct path to the `phpcs` binary and config file, matching the local setup.
+- **Warning Handling:** Both local and CI runs now use `--warning-severity=0` to allow warnings but block on errors only.
+- **Exclusions:** Test files and third-party code are excluded from PHPCS checks in both environments.
+- **Documentation:** This section and the troubleshooting guide were added to help contributors understand and resolve any discrepancies.

+#### Troubleshooting
+If you see different results locally and in CI:
+- Double-check the PHPCS version and config file used in both environments.
+- Ensure you are running the same commands as the CI workflow (see `.github/workflows/ci.yml`).
+- Reinstall dependencies and hooks with `yarn setup:ci`.
+- Review the troubleshooting section in `TROUBLESHOOTING.md` for more details.

 ---